P. T. Rajan: Political career

-Rajan stood as a Justice Party candidate in the 1920 elections and was elected as a member of the Madras Legislative Council.
+Rajan stood as a Justice party candidate in the 1920 elections and was elected as a member of the Madras Legislative Council.
 He was also instrumental in getting W. P. A. Soundrapandian Nadar nominated to the Madras Legislative Council as a Justice Party nominee.

 In government

 In 1930, when the Justice Party returned to power after a gap of 4 years, Rajan was appointed Minister of Public Works.
 He served as a minister in the governments of P. Munuswamy Naidu and the Raja of Bobbili.
-On 4 April 1936, he succeeded the Raja of Bobbili as the Chief Minister of Madras Presidency and held the post till 24 August 1936, when the Raja of Bobbili once again became the chief minister.
+On 4 April 1936, he succeeded the Raja of Bobbili as the First Minister of Madras Presidency and held the post till 24 August 1936, when the Raja of Bobbili once again became the First minister.
 He was knighted on 1 February 1937.

 In 1939, he joined Periyar and wholeheartedly supported his demand for secession from India.
 However, he broke off with a few others in 1944 when Periyar renamed the Justice Party as Dravidar Kazhagam.
 He was against the Principles of Periyar as Atheism and also since Periyar converted the political party into a non-political social organization.